 The Role of Insurance – Lesson 6

-Walks you through seven types of insurance that every adult needs and reveals how to avoid traps in the insurance industry that can leave you flat broke.
-This lesson will teach you about life insurance, health insurance, and other specialty plans.
+You’ll walk through several types of insurance every adult needs and reveal how to avoid traps in the insurance industry that can leave you flat broke.
+In addition, this lesson will teach you about life insurance, health insurance, and other specialty plans.

-Helps you understand all those initials and abbreviations: IRA, 401(k), 403(b), 529 and more!
-This lesson shows you the best way to make sure your kids get through college without a student loan!
+This lesson will help you better understand all those confusing initials and abbreviations that come with investments: IRA, 401(k), 403(b), 529, and more!
+You’ll learn to ensure your kids get through college without a student loan!

 Real Estate and Mortgages – Lesson 8

-Last but not least, this lesson discusses the commonly held misperceptions many people have about giving and reveals the true key to winning with both your life and your money.
-This lesson shows why it’s so important to take control of your money.
+Last but not least, this lesson discusses the commonly held misconceptions many people have about giving and reveals the valid key to winning with your life and your money.
+This lesson shows why taking control of your money is important.

 Who Participated in Our Financial Peace University Class?

-I don’t want to give away much information about other families in the class.
+I don’t want to share too much information about other families in the class.
 However, I think it’s appropriate to reference the success of our group in aggregate terms.

 There were eight to ten families who originally joined the class.
 I believe this is a typical class size for a Financial Peace University class.
-By the final week there were six families still attending regularly.
+By the final week, there were six families still attending regularly.
 Many individuals asked challenging questions during the first few weeks and pushed back on the concepts.
-You could tell that for some individuals even saving the $1,000 emergency fund (baby step 1) was an insurmountable task.
+You could tell that even saving the $1,000 emergency fund (baby step 1) was an impossible task for some individuals.

-By the final week, the five families (not including us) had either increased savings or paid down debt by a combined amount of $21,000!
+By the final week, the five families (not including us) had increased savings or paid down debt by $21,000!
 That is more than $4,000 per family in just over two months.
 Dave is an exceptional motivator.
-You could tell the people who stuck around to the final week were onboard with his approach and had changed their financial lives to achieve their goals.
+You could tell the people that stuck around to the final week were on board with his approach and had changed their financial lives to achieve their goals.

 What Did We Learn?

 Whether you are a personal finance nerd like me or brand new to the concepts, this class has something for all.
-What I found was concepts that are common knowledge to me such as budgeting, eliminating debt, and building emergency savings were completely new to others.
-What Dave does so well is explains the “why” behind reducing debt and increasing savings.
+I found that concepts that are common to me, such as budgeting, eliminating debt, and building emergency savings, were entirely new to others.
+What Dave does so well is explaining the “why” behind reducing debt and increasing savings.

 Financial Peace University Review

 I believe just about anyone could benefit from joining a Financial Peace University small group.
 Even individuals who are savvy with personal finance would benefit from the group aspect.
-I learned a lot about the challenges other people face to get out of debt.
-Even saving that first $1,000 can be a huge task depending on a person’s situation.
+I learned a lot about other people’s challenges in getting out of debt.
+Even saving that first $1,000 can be a considerable task depending on a person’s situation.

 Reading The Total Money Makeover back in 2011 was one of the best things to ever happen to our family.
 Digging our way out of debt has helped us set a strong financial foundation.
-As someone in our group put it during the final week, “This is life changing stuff and it needs to be shared more broadly.”
+As someone in our group said during the final week, “This is life-changing stuff, and it needs to be shared more broadly.”